Bishan, Singapore: Housing

 The town is a mixture of three, four and five-room HDB flats.
 The majority of the flats are four roomed, with a few being three or five.
 There are some with balconies, and some are penthouse mansionettes.

 Blocks numbered with "1" as the first digit are generally smaller and more connected with the town center.
 Blocks numbered with 2 as the first digit are more spread out and generally larger in size.
-They also tend to be the largest flats in the whole estate, with flat sizes ranging from 1650sq feet to 1700sq feet, some of the largest HDB flats in Singapore.
-Other numbers tend to be smaller and are usually from 1300sq feet to 1500sq feet.
+They also tend to be the largest flats in the whole estate, with flat sizes ranging from 1650 square feet to 1700 square feet, some of the largest HDB flats in Singapore.
+Other numbers tend to be smaller and are usually from 1300 square feet to 1500 square feet.
 Sin Ming Ville (Block 22-26) is excluded from this category.

 There are also various condominiums in Bishan including the Sky Habitat, Clover by the Park and Country Grandeur.

 As is with Serangoon New Town, it was built in an area with a large extent of pre-existing private housing, resulting in a disjointed town layout.
 The oldest public housing blocks were located around Upper Thomson as housing for the surrounding industrial estate.
 When the area was designated as a new town, the main housing area was built in the vicinity of Bishan MRT station, with neighbourhoods built in Bishan North and Shunfu.
 Newer blocks were also built in Upper Thomson, while the old blocks were refurbished.

 Politics

-The entirely of Bishan area were under the jurisdiction of the four-member, previously five, Bishan-Toa Payoh GRC as of the 1997 Singaporean general election, where it was belong to the ruling People's Action Party.
-The party's first contest was in the 2011 Singaporean general election where the incumbent team led by then-Deputy Prime Minister Wong Kan Seng defeated then-Potong Pasir SMC and Singapore People's Party secretary-general Chiam See Tong.
-Ahead of the 2020 Singaporean general election, incumbent MP Josephine Teo's division was carved into the new Marymount SMC while Teo went on to helm the neighbouring Jalan Besar GRC.
-As of the election, the MPs for the area were Chee Hong Tat (overseas eastern Thomson), Chong Kee Hiong (most of Thomson, Shun Fu and east Bishan) and Gan Siow Huang (north Bishan, under the Marymount SMC).
+The entirety of the Bishan planning area was originally under the jurisdiction of the four-member (previously five-member) Bishan-Toa Payoh Group Representative Constituency (GRC), which was first formed during the 1997 Singaporean general election.
+Bishan-Toa Payoh GRC remained uncontested under the incumbent People's Action Party (PAP), until the 2011 Singaporean general election where the incumbent team, led by former Deputy Prime Minister Wong Kan Seng, defeated then-Potong Pasir SMC and Singapore People's Party (SPP) secretary-general Chiam See Tong.

+Ahead of the 2020 Singaporean general election, incumbent Member of Parliament (MP) Josephine Teo's division was carved into the new Marymount Single Member Constituency (SMC) while Teo went on to helm the neighbouring Jalan Besar GRC.
+Currently, the MPs overseeing the Bishan areas are Chee Hong Tat (overseeing eastern Thomson), Chong Kee Hiong (overseeing most of Thomson, Shun Fu and east Bishan) and Gan Siow Huang (north Bishan, under the Marymount SMC).